Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

-<a name="lemmatize_result"></a>
-## To get the actual word of sentence
+## Detect Language

-To recieve the actual word from sentence:
+detect the language from sentence:

-1. Construct an NaturalLanguageProcess object on OnCreate(), and Connect the Nlp service on init of app :
+1. Construct NaturalLanguageProcess on OnCreate(), and connect the Nlp service on init of app:

     ```
     protected override void OnCreate